svgeesus/EuroMPE/performance-dac.md

 ## Chip selection

 Needs to be 14-bit capable to fully implement the HR aspect, but precision requirement lower than for pitch; most devices send 7bit data and the ones that are high resolution have ENOB less than 14.
 1 LSB at 14bit is 300μV but 1 LSB at 7bit is a huge 39mV.
+Aim for around 10ENOB.

 **AD5648-2** octal 14-bit DAC ($19.91, got one) NO unsuitable due to zero and gain offsets.
 Internal VRef of 2.5V gives unipolar 5V output.
 Better performance from the -2 devices at 5V than the -1 devices at 3V3.
 Fig. 31 shows **100mV** (!!) error when sourcing or sinking 2mA.
 Internal 2V5 reference with 2x gain, can use external (5V) ref.
 Notice most of the graphs in datasheet use an external reference :)
 Vref seems to give a couple of mV error in output wrt temperature.
 Fig.54 shows 4mV error in internal ref wrt temperature.